noncombatant/robotfindskitten/README.md

 # About

 robotfindskitten is a very fun adventure game for robots and humans.
-There are many versions of the game (you can see them all at [robotfindskitten.org](http://robotfindskitten.org/)), but this one is intended to be a decent learning vehicle for people new to the C programming language.
+There are [many versions of the game](http://robotfindskitten.org/), but this one is mine.

+Part of my intent was for it to be a decent learning vehicle for people new to the C programming language.

-I based this version on a C implementation by Alexey Toptygin, but simplified the implementation and re-cast it in a modern style.
+I based this version on a version by Alexey Toptygin, but simplified it and re-cast it in a modern style.
 It also sheds all vestiges of the GNU Autotools build system.
-In fact, I was motivated to do this because I noticed that the build system boilerplate and infrastructure was 2 orders of magnitude larger than the code itself.
+I noticed that the build system boilerplate and infrastructure was 2 orders of magnitude larger than the code itself.
 That seemed wrong.

 By perusing the Git history, you can see the steps I followed to get from Alexey’s original to this version.
+Thank you, Alexey!
+And thank you to Leonard Richardson, who originated robotfindskitten.

 ## Building And Installing